Community Handbook:Community Standards

 Guests/Visitation

-Guests are any person(s) who is a non-student, student, or resident of a different residential community space than your own.
+Guests are any person(s) who is a non-student, student, or resident of a different residential space than your own.
 Each resident may host up to two (2) guests at any given time.
-However, a resident must register any guests they choose to host via the front desk of their hall or the Guest Registration Form via Roompact.
+However, residents must register any guests they choose to host through the front desk of their residential community.
 All unapproved guests will be asked to depart the residential community immediately.
 Additionally, when hosting guests, residents must adhere to the following:

-- No guests are permitted during winter break aside from fellow residents approved to stay over break assigned to the same hall.
+• No guests are permitted during winter break aside from fellow residents approved to stay over break assigned to the same residential community.

 Guns/Firearms